Module 1.6: Zero Trust Networking & VPN Alternatives

 -

-Tailscale’s coordination server never sees user traffic.
+Tailscale’s coordination server typically does not carry user traffic.
 Unlike a traditional VPN where all traffic flows through a central server, Tailscale uses WireGuard to create direct peer-to-peer encrypted connections.
 The coordination server only helps devices find each other and exchange public keys.
 Even if Tailscale’s infrastructure were completely compromised, an attacker could not decrypt user traffic — they would only see which devices are connected to each other.

 -